kokoro-aya/kokoro-aya/README.md

 - Mostly a noob but loves the different possibilities that programming can offer, and the joy of implementing ideas.

-- I love discovering different paradigms and I'm trying to make use of them.
+- I love discovering different paradigms and programming in the elegant way, and I'm trying to make use of them.
 Yet, none of them is proficient.

+- You will find:
+  - Confusing API exposures
+  - Highly coupled project structures
+  - Wrong inheritances
+  - Premature optimizations
+  - Strange designs for extensiveness

+  in my code.

 ## Languages, tools and others